 Bonfires: Enjoy the bonfire pit.
 Wood is provided near the bonfire for your use.
 DO NOT BURN THE POKING STICK!
 The poking stick is there just to poke the fire.
 If someone in your group burns the poking stick, it is your responsibility to go into the woods and find a suitable replacement!
-Matches are located in the kitchen drawer nearest the front door.
-Fire starters and paper are stored in the shed on a shelf near the door.
+Matches are located in the kitchen cupboard top shelf nearest the bathroom.
+Fire starters and paper are stored in the wooden cabinet between the brown Lazyboy chairs.
 More wood is available by contacting the host for a small charge.
 Wood can also be purchased on US-61 (going towards Harrison).
 Do not leave fires unattended.
 The chairs can be wiped down with an old towel.
-There are long sticks with wood handles hanging in the shed for roasting marshmallows or hot dogs.
-Hobo pie irons are also provided in the shed.
+There are long sticks with wood handles on top of the kitchen cupboards over the sink for roasting marshmallows or hot dogs.
+Hobo pie irons are in the garage.

-Corn Hole, Frisbee and Butterfly/Frog Nets: Corn Hole boards, corn bags and instructions are in the shed.
-There is a Kan Jam game in the shed with instructions how to play.
-A frisbee is also in the shed for your use.
+Corn Hole, Darts, Horseshoes, Volleyball, Football, Frisbee and ring toss: Corn Hole boards, corn bags and instructions are in the garage.
+Horseshoes are also in the garage and the pits are set up in the north section of the yard.
+Darts (sorry, only the non-pointy kind) and the rings, a football and a frisbee are also in the garage for your use, as well as a volleyball set.
+The ring toss game is attached to the Black Walnut tree near the bonfire.
 Please return all games to the garage when finished.
-Don't leave them out overnight or they could blow in the river and the corn bags get wet and moldy and then must be replaced.
+Don't leave them out overnight or they could blow in the river and the corn bags get wet and moldy and then have to be replaced.